-The Board of the Division for Science, The Research Council of Norway, has decided that an evaluation of research activities in Physics in Norwegian universities and relevant contract research institutes should be conducted.
-The report of the evaluation committee will become a part of the basis for the future strategy of the Research Council.
+The Board of the Division for Science, The Research Council of Norway, has decided that an evaluation of research activities in Earth Sciences in Norwegian universities and relevant contract research institutes should be conducted.
+The report of the evaluation committee will become a part of the basis for the future strategy of the Research Council within the area.
+It is furthermore intended to point out strategic directions for the institutions being the objective for the evaluation.